-People always ask what’s better a straight inline-four cylinder engine or a 6 cylinder V6 engine.
+People always ask what’s better a straight inline-4 cylinder engine or a 6 cylinder V6 engine.
+(Inline-4 or V6)

 First let’s talk about the ‘V’ in V6.
 Why would putting half the pistons on each side make a difference?
 Having them parallel allows for smoother idling which in-turn provides better power and torque!
 However it does cost a lot more to manufacture.
 Now you may be wondering why that would be your concern if the car’s cost roughly the same price anyway?
 Well… you have to understand where the manufacturers are going to cut-costs and the V6 will have a lot more cost-cutting that something that’s cheaper and easier to manufacturer like an INLINE-4.
 (V4 vs V6 is commonly searched for online, just so you guys know, there really aren’t many V4 applications in cars, but you can find them in motorbikes).
 Of course this doesn’t answer the question 4 cylinder or 6 cylinder, so let’s dig a little deeper.

 The inline-4cyl engine has less moving parts, is cheaper to manufacture and does better in the fuel consumption area.
 However it does have a tendancy to vibrate even at higher-speeds.
 You’ll also find that today’s 4 cylinder engines have begun making more power than V6s.